langurmonkey/website-source/content/about.md

 Anyway, my name is **Toni Sagristà Sellés** and I am a computer scientist and M.Sc. in Astrophysics and Cosmology.
 I like computer graphics and visualization, astronomy, photography (sometimes), snowboarding, playing and watching football, drawing horribly, playing with my kids, and occasionally gaming.
 I sometimes use the aliases `jumpinglangur` and `langurmonkey`.

-I'm currently working in the [Gaia](https://sci.esa.int/web/gaia) group of the [Astronomisches Rechen-Institut](https://ari.uni-heidelberg.de) and doing research in scientific visualization in the [visual computing group](https://vcg.iwr.uni-heidelberg.de) of the [Interdisciplinary Center for Scientific Computing](https://www.iwr.uni-heidelberg.de).
+I'm currently working in the Gaia[^gaia] group of the Astronomisches Rechen-Institut[^ari] in Heidelberg, and doing research in scientific visualization in the Visual Computing Group[^viscomp] of the Interdisciplinary Center for Scientific Computing[^iwr], also in Heidelberg.

 While you are here, you may want to: